peter-james-allen/CV/README.md

 Graduate Engineer

 ## Skills
 #### Problem Solving
-Use analytical thinking and attention to detail to identify and fix issues.
-Motivated to investigate existing solutions and continually improve individual skills
+Uses analytical thinking and excellent attention to detail to identify and fix issues.
+Motivated to continually improve individual skills to help find new solutions, for example learnt python in spare time in order to create tools to streamline and automate processes in engineering roles.

 #### Communication
 Experienced in producing high quality technical documents used to support major design milestones and certification of aircraft.
 Confident in presenting to senior team members and external customers with results, root causes and impacts being conveyed in a clear concise manner

 #### Reliability
 Proven track record in delivering work to external customers and internal teams on time to a high standard.
 Recognised by management for flexibility and collaboration, providing support to team members which has added to team productivity and performance

 ## Education

-#### Makers Academy (February 2021 to April 2021)
+#### Makers Academy (January 2021 to April 2021)

-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+Completed 16 week bootcamp covering the following:
+•	TDD & BDD: Used test driven methodology to turn requirements into functioning code
+•	OOD & OOP: Applied SOLID principles to create code that is easy to modify and maintain
+•	Agile & XP: Team challenges organised using stand-ups, sprints, retros and Kanban boards
+•	Pair Programming: Daily pairing to build collaborative skills and imitate work environments
+•	EQ: Communication, feedback and empathy training to enable good working relationships
+•	Self-led learning: The autonomous course structure required initiative and organisational skills

 #### Cardiff University (September 2006 to May 2009)